 If our existing stockholders sell, or indicate an intention to sell, substantial amounts of our common stock in the public market, the trading price of our common stock could decline.
-As of March 31, 2020, we had 89,035,096 shares of common stock outstanding.
-Of those shares, approximately 43.9 million were held by current directors, executive officers and stockholders owning 5% or more of our outstanding common stock.
+As of September 30, 2020, we had 90,243,409 shares of common stock outstanding.
+Of those shares, approximately 37.6 million were held by current directors, executive officers and stockholders owning 5% or more of our outstanding common stock.

-As of March 31, 2020, approximately 0.8 million shares of common stock issuable upon vesting of outstanding restricted stock units and approximately 8.8 million shares of common stock issuable upon exercise of outstanding options were eligible for sale in the public market to the extent permitted by the provisions of the applicable vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
-In addition, as of March 31, 2020, approximately 2.2 million shares of common stock issuable upon exercise of outstanding warrants were eligible for sale in the public market.
+As of September 30, 2020, no shares of common stock issuable upon vesting of outstanding restricted stock units and approximately 9.4 million shares of common stock issuable upon exercise of outstanding options were eligible for sale in the public market to the extent permitted by the provisions of the applicable vesting schedules, and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are issued and sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.